NyanSatan/Anya/README.md

 * @1nsane_dev - for a lot of tests on Cebu and Sicily
 * dellaquila.federica (that's Instagram handle) - for the mascot
 * People behind **pongoOS** - for SEP AES decryption algorithm
-* @matteyeux - for help with SEP support for Cyprus B1
+* @matteyeux - for help with SEP support for Cyprus B1 and AP support for Cebu B0